 BPM is a discipline that uses numerous ways to find, model, analyze, measure, improve, and optimize business processes.
 A business process coordinates the actions of people, systems, information, and objects to achieve business outcomes that support a corporate strategy.
 Structured and repeatable change management process can exist alongside unstructured and unpredictable processes.
 Although not essential, technologies are frequently used in conjunction with BPM.
+Read the article to know about What Successful Change Can BPM Bring.

 Cost Can Be Reduced Using BPM